Philadelphia Burn Injury Lawyer

 Questions about Your Burn Injury Case

-Who Is at the Largest Risk for a Burn Injury?
+Who Is at the Greatest Risk for a Burn Injury?

 According to the American Burn Association, 68 percent of burn injuries are suffered by men and 32 percent by women.
 Caucasians suffer 59 percent of burn injuries; African-Americans suffer 20 percent; and Hispanics 7 percent.
 However, anyone can suffer burn injury and incur the financial costs and physical and emotional suffering associated with them